Simon Terry: 2008 Summer Olympics

 At the 2008 Summer Olympics in Beijing Terry finished his ranking round with a total of 670 points, nine points behind leader Juan René Serrano.
 This gave him the seventh seed for the final competition bracket in which he faced Matti Hatava in the first round.
 Hatava was only the 58th seed, but managed to beat Terry with 105–104.
 Together with Wills and Larry Godfrey he also took part in the team event.
 With his 670 score from the ranking round combined with the 661 of Wills and the 657 of Godfrey the British were in fifth position after the ranking round.
 In the first elimination round they faced the Chinese team and got eliminated with 214–210.

 The Chinese went on to win the bronze medal.

 2012 Summer Olympics

-At the 2012 Summer Olympics Terry reached the last 32, losing to Dan Olaru.
+Gaining selection for his home Games at the age of 38, at the 2012 Summer Olympics Terry reached the last 32, losing to Dan Olaru.
 In the team event, Great Britain lost to Ukraine in the last 16.
+His third Olympic Games would also prove to be his final international event, as he retired for the second time.

+Personal

+Terry died in July 2021 at his home at the age of 47.
+He had been fighting an aggressive form of cancer.
+He was survived by his wife, the former international archer Emma Terry.

+As of 2024 he remains the only British male archer to win an individual Olympic archery medal since its reintroduction as an Olympic sport in 1972.